voodooattack/when-ts/README.md

 Action decorators may only precede a `when` block, and will only apply to that block.

-- `@name('action_name')` Associate a name with an action to be make it possible for inhibitors to reference it elsewhere.
+- `@name(action_name)` Associate a name with an action to be make it possible for inhibitors to reference it elsewhere.
 Can only be used once per action.

 - `@unless(expression)` Prevents this action from triggering if `expression` evaluates to true.
 Can be used multiple times with the same action.

-- `@inhibitedBy('action_name')` Prevents this action from triggering if another by `action_name` will execute during this tick.
+- `@inhibitedBy(action_name)` Prevents this action from triggering if another by `action_name` will execute during this tick.
 Can be used multiple times with the same action and different inhibitors.

 - `@priority(number)` Sets a numeric priority for the action.
 This will influence the order of evaluation inside the main loop.
 Actions with higher priority values are evaluated last, meaning that they will take precedence if there's a conflict from multiple actions trying to update the same variable during the same tick.